Sălaj County: Daco-Roman period and early Middle Ages

 In the western half of the county, under Roman military control, subsequently settled the Vandals, which entered into an alliance with Dacians, supported by the Romans to fight other barbarians.
 The Vandals arrived in the area during the 1st century AD, coming from the current territory of Denmark.

-After conquering Dacia, Romans built on the place of a Dacian settlement the capital of Dacia Porolissensis, at Porolissum (current Moigrad).
+After conquering Dacia, the Romans built on the place of a Dacian settlement the capital of Dacia Porolissensis, at Porolissum (current Moigrad).
 The capital Porolissum had about 20,000 inhabitants, defended by the militaries in the local castra.
 As a work of art should be mentioned the amphitheater, a scale replica of the one in Rome, with a capacity of 6,000 seats.
 In 214 AD, Roman Emperor Marcus Aurelius Antoninus visited Porolissum.
 At Porolissum was quartered for a period Cohors III Dacorum, made of ethnic Dacians, who fought as infantry.

-In the Sălaj County area were identified nine Roman castra (Certinae, Largiana, Optatiana, Porolissum, Brusturi, Buciumi, Jac, Tihău and Zalău) and the limes (fortified border) of the province.
-In 275 AD, Roman authorities leave the province, but indigenous people continue to live in the same territories.
-Their presence is attested archaeologically after leaving the region by the Roman imperial authorities.
+In the Sălaj County area there were identified nine Roman castra (Certinae, Largiana, Optatiana, Porolissum, Brusturi, Buciumi, Jac, Tihău, and Zalău) and the limes (fortified border) of the province.
+In 275 AD, Roman authorities left the province, but indigenous people continued to live in the same territories.
+Their presence is attested archaeologically after the Roman imperial authorities left the region.